elwin212/music_recogn/README.md

 This is an Android app similar to Shazam, designed to recognize and identify songs from audio samples.<br> The app uses java with android sdk.
 Users can record a short audio clip and the app will attempt to identify the song by matching it with its database of songs.<br>
-In this repo, I took the database away due to size, you can create your own database (in this project I use sqlite) but make sure you have a table name called "songinfo".
+In this repo, I took the database away due to size, you can create your own database (in this project I use sqlite) but make sure you have a table name called "songinfo" and this table has to have the following columns: id, song_name, artist, album, fingerprint, blob_image.

 ## Features

+- Record a short audio clip.
 - Song recognition from audio samples.
 - UI design
 - Searching history